Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 While there is nothing grand or extraordinary about this small room, it is such a change from where we started at the beginning of this One Room Challenge......an example of a great before and after for sure.
 It now fits in perfectly with the style I'm aiming for in the house and it is really quite refreshing to walk in the back door now.

-Just in case this is your first visit, here is a peek at what the before of this space looked like:
+Just in case this is your first visit, here is a peek at what the before of this space looked like when it was serving as my grandmother's pantry in her 1900s home:

 Dated room with paneling